rochoa85/mPARCE/README.md

 - **target**: Stores the target structure after each mutation attempt.
 - **iterations**: Stores the average scores calculated per each iteration.
 - **complexP**: Stores the target-peptide structure after each mutation attempt.
-- **trajectory**: Stores the backrub trajectory of the previous mutations in PDB format.
+- **trajectory**: Stores the trajectory or last frame of the previous mutations in PDB format.

 The design protocol results are summarized in the output file called `mutation_report.txt`, which contains details per mutation step like the type of mutation, the average scores, the binder sequence and if the mutation was accepted or not.
 Regarding the type of mutation, it is defined with the nomenclature: [old amino acid][binder chain][position][new amino acid]. **An example of a mutation is DGNB1OLT, which means that the NNAA DGN located in the position number 1 of the chain B is replaced by the NNAA OLT.**